EMERGENCY TREATMENT using public (state) healthcare

 Remember to take your tarjeta sanitaria (health card) with you when visiting the doctor or the pharmacy for prescriptions.

-Note: If you use Spanish public healthcare and you are not entitled to an EHIC/GHIC issued by the UK (for temporary stays) or you are not entitled to register to receive public healthcare (if you live here permanently), you may be charged for the care provided in public hospitals or health centres.
+Note: If you use Spanish public healthcare and you are not entitled to an EHIC/GHIC issued by the UK (for temporary stays) or you are not entitled to register to receive public healthcare (if you live here as a resident), you may be charged for the care provided in public hospitals or health centres.

 If you are not entitled to register, you may be able to pay for access to the Spanish public healthcare system by paying a quota on a monthly basis under a scheme called the Convenio Especial .
 For more details on all public healthcare provision in Spain see the Healthcare section of the UK government’s Living in Spain webpage.